brainglobe/brainglobe.github.io/docs/source/documentation/brainglobe-atlasapi/adding-a-new-atlas.md

 Once an atlas is created with BrainGlobe’s atlas generation tools, it can be used with most software from the BrainGlobe software suite.
 These include [brainrender](/documentation/brainrender/index) and [brainrender-napari](/tutorials/visualise-atlas-napari) which provide a convenient way to visually inspect the generated atlas meshes.

-For example, you can visualise various parts of the atlas next to each other by running the script below, replacing the content between `<>` in the code.
+For example, you can visualise various parts of the Max Planck Zebrafish Brain Atlas next to each other by running the script below.
+You can do the same with your own newly-packaged atlas (or any other BrainGlobe atlas) by replacing as explained in the comments.

 ```python
 from brainrender_napari.napari_atlas_representation import NapariAtlasRepresentation